RabbitBio/RabbitTClust/README.md

 ![RabbitTClust](rabbittclust.png)

-RabbitTClust is an efficient sketch-based genome clustering application using minimum spanning trees.
+RabbitTClust is a fast and memory-efficient genome clustering tool based on sketch-based distance estimations.
 It enables processing of large-scale datasets by combining dimensionality reduction techniques with streaming and parallelization on modern multi-core platforms.
+RabbitTClust supports classical single-linkage hierarchical (clust-mst) and greedy incremental clustering (clust-greedy) algorithms for different scenarios.

 ## Installation
 RabbitTClust version 1.0 can only support 64-bit Linux Systems.